Graduate Program OverviewSee C&J Application Procedures and Apply Online

 The Ph.D. program features the study of communication and culture applied to three areas of concentration: critical intercultural studies, health communication, and media studies.
 The doctoral program is designed to prepare individuals for university teaching and research positions or positions in the private and public sectors that require the ability to conduct research in applied contexts.

 A Rich Cultural Environment

-The UNM department of Communication and Journalism maintains relationships with other departments, programs, centers and research institutes in the University, including but not limited to linguistics, anthropology, education, sociology, women studies, business, community and regional planning, sustainability studies, comparative literature and cultural studies, American studies, geography, and the Latin American and Iberian Institute.
+New Mexico provides a rich cultural environment in which such diverse communities as Chicano/a, Hispanic, Native American, Anglo, African American, Latinx, and others have interacted for centuries.
+One of the strengths and missions of the University is to engage in teaching and research within a multi-ethnic context.The UNM Department of Communication & Journalism maintains relationships with other departments, programs, centers and research institutes in the University, including linguistics, anthropology, education, sociology, women studies, business, community and regional planning, sustainability studies, comparative literature and cultural studies, American Studies, geography, and the Latin American and Iberian Institute.
 Graduate courses and seminars often include students from these allied disciplines.

-Graduate Student Visiting Days
+Contact Information and Graduate Student Visiting Days

 Please review the program description and application procedures presented on this site and feel free to send any further questions to: Graduate Programs Co-Directors: Dr. Yangsun "Sun" Hong or Dr. Cleophas Muneri.

 Visiting days are arranged periodically for prospective students interested in the graduate program at UNM.
 If you would like to visit the campus, sit in on some classes, and meet faculty and other students, let us know.
 Note that for Spring 2022, Covid-19 restrictions may limit our ability to schedule campus visits.

 You can start the application process right now online here.